EdricChan03/studybuddy-android/README.md

 3. The APK should be signed with the debug key and is available at `app/build/outputs/apk`.
 See [Build a debug APK](https://developer.android.com/studio/build/building-cmdline.html#DebugMode) for more info.

 # Contributing

 If you would like to contribute, please go ahead and submit a pull request explaining your changes to the code and also make sure that you open an issue beforehand.

 Logo-Notification Icon Design: <a href="https://github.com/Yasujizr" target="_blank">@Yasujizr</a>

-[art-login-activity]: art/screenshots/login_1.png
+[art-login-activity]: art/screenshots-v2/sign_in.png
-[art-login-forgot-password]: art/screenshots/login_forgot_password.png
+[art-login-forgot-password]: art/screenshots-v2/forgot_password.png
-[art-main-activity]: art/screenshots/main_1.png
+[art-main-activity]: art/screenshots-v2/home.png
-[art-main-activity-dialog-add-task]: art/screenshots/main_dialog_add_task.png
+[art-main-activity-new-task]: art/screenshots-v2/new_task.png
+[art-register-activity]: art/screenshots-v2/register.png
-[art-settings-experimental]: art/screenshots/settings_experimental.png
+[art-settings-experimental]: art/screenshots-v2/settings_experimental.png
-[art-settings-notifications-oreo]: art/screenshots/settings_notifications_oreo.png
+[art-settings-notifications-oreo]: art/screenshots-v2/settings_notifications_oreo.png
-[art-settings-notifications-pre-oreo]: art/screenshots/settings_notifications_pre_oreo.png
+[art-settings-notifications-pre-oreo]: art/screenshots-v2/settings_notifications_pre_oreo.png